Enugu Enugu State, Nigeria Travel Guide

 Smart strategies for maximizing value regardless of your budget.

-Enugu's climate influences its natural beauty and cultural calendar.
+Enugu's climate influences its natural splendor and schedule of cultural happenings.

-This time is locally referred to as "winter" due to cooler mornings and evenings, though days stay warm.
+This time is locally referred to as "winter" due to cooler am and pm, though days stay warm.

 This period is analogous to "summer" due to its heat and heavy rainfall.